- 0.02 → 0.61 Cohen's Kappa — LLM judge calibration from near-random to near-human agreement

 Every team building with LLMs discovers the same brutal truth: 80% quality arrives in a few weeks.
-The final 15% — the gap between 'impressive demo' and 'product I'd trust with my customers' — takes the rest of the time.
+The final 15% — the gap between "impressive demo" and "product I'd trust with my customers" — takes the rest of the time.
 Shopify's Flow agent and Sidekick teams lived this curve and came back with a systematic playbook.
 It is mostly about measurement.

 The Story

-ZenML analyzed 1,200 production LLM deployments across companies ranging from startups to large enterprises and found a pattern so consistent it has become a rule: reaching 80% quality happens quickly, but pushing past 95% requires the majority of total development time.
+ZenML analysed 1,200 production LLM deployments and found a pattern so consistent it has become a rule: reaching 80% quality happens quickly, but pushing past 95% requires the majority of total development time.
 The teams that hit 80% in four weeks and spend the next six months trying to reach 95% are not failing — they are experiencing the standard engineering curve for AI systems.
 The teams that mistake 80% for done are the ones shipping products that quietly erode user trust.
-Shopify's engineering teams, building both Sidekick (the merchant AI assistant) and the Flow agent (automated workflow generation), lived this curve in production.
-Their solution was not a better model.
-It was a better measurement system.

-Shopify's Flow agent generates Shopify Flow automations from natural language — merchants describe what they want to happen ('when an order is over $200, add the customer to my VIP segment'), and the agent produces the workflow.
-The task requires tool calling (a pattern where an LLM is given a set of available functions (tools) with descriptions, and can request that a specific tool be executed by generating a structured function call — enabling LLMs to take real-world actions beyond text generation) and produces a structured output in a domain-specific format.
-It sounds well-bounded.
-In practice, the diversity of merchant intent is vast, the edge cases accumulate rapidly, and subtle errors in the generated workflow — a wrong condition operator, a missing trigger — produce silently incorrect automations that only fail when a merchant's order actually arrives.
+Shopify's engineering teams, building both Sidekick (the merchant AI assistant) and the Flow agent (automated workflow generation from natural language), lived this curve in production.
+The Flow agent generates Shopify Flow automations from merchant descriptions — "when an order is over $200, add the customer to my VIP segment" — and produces a structured workflow.
+It uses tool calling (a pattern where an LLM is given a set of available functions with descriptions and can request that a specific tool be executed by generating a structured function call — enabling LLMs to take real-world actions beyond text generation) and operates in a domain-specific format.
+The task sounds well-bounded.
+In practice, the diversity of merchant intent is vast, edge cases accumulate rapidly, and subtle errors — a wrong condition operator, a missing trigger — produce silently incorrect automations that only fail when a merchant's order actually arrives.

 Problem